ZigZagExchange/backend/README.md

 ---

-Operation: **matchedorders**
+Operation: **userordermatch**

 Arguments: `[chainId, takerOrder, makerOrder]

-Description: Matched orders should be broadcasted by the client using zksync.wallet.syncSwap
+Description: Indicates a successful `fillrequest`.
+Matched orders should be broadcasted by the client using zksync.wallet.syncSwap

 ```json
 NO EXAMPLE AVAILABLE YET